uabrc/uabrc.github.io/docs/cheaha/slurm/slurm_tutorial.md

 $MAX_TASKS=$(wc -l < $HOME/array_example/file_list.txt)
 ```

-Next, submit the array job using the command below, which creates an array of tasks from 1 to the value of MAX_TASKS, where each task corresponds to processing a different file listed in the array.
+Next, submit the array job using the command below, which creates an array of tasks from 1 to the value of MAX_TASclearKS, where each task corresponds to processing a different file listed in the array.

 ```bash
 ### Submit a job array with tasks ranging from 0 to (MAX_TASKS-1)